nmantani/FileInsight-plugins/README.txt

 * Binary to hex text
   Convert binary of selected region into hex text

+* Byte frequency
+  Show byte frequency of selected region (the whole file if not selected)

 * Copy to new file
   Copy selected region (the whole file if not selected) to new file